 Do you have any closing thoughts?

 It is easy to think of this in statistical manner like “a 72% reduction in the onsite team”.
-Nevertheless, the fact remains that this rapid change and disruption has, in one way or another, impacted us all.
+Nevertheless, the fact remains that this rapid change and subsequent disruption has in one way or another impacted us all.
 That’s 289 people, all with families, concerns and insecurities, who have, despite it all, responded in such an admirable manner.
 Something we should all take a great deal of pride in.
-I know that I certainly do.
+I know that I do